awslabs/aiops-modules/modules/sagemaker/sagemaker-model-event-bus/README.md

 #### Optional

-- `source_accounts`: A list of account ids which shall have write access to the eventbridge bus.
+- `source_accounts`: A list of account ids which shall have write access to the event bridge bus.
 Defaults None.
 - `tags`: A dictionary of tags.
 Defaults None.

 ### Sample manifest declaration